Economy of Quebec: Battery supply chain

-Quebec is on track to become a major player in the electric vehicle (EV) industry, thanks to its ambitious strategy to develop a domestic battery supply chain.
-The province has several advantages, such as abundant hydroelectricity, rich mineral resources, and strong government support, that make it an attractive destination for EV battery manufacturing and related activities.
+Quebec has the potential to become a major player in the electric vehicle (EV) industry, due to its strategy to develop a domestic battery supply chain.
+The province has several advantages, such as abundant hydroelectricity, rich mineral resources, as well as government support, that make it an attractive destination for EV battery manufacturing and related activities.

 The Quebec government has been actively promoting the adoption of EVs in the province and has allocated new funds for EV charging infrastructure and battery supply chain development.
 Investissement Québec, the province's investment arm, acts as a venture capitalist and provides substantial backing for critical mineral projects, giving a vote of confidence and enticing private capital.
 The province's battery sector development strategy, the Stratégie québécoise de développement de la filière batterie, aims to develop a comprehensive battery supply chain in Quebec by acting as a catalyst for the sector's value chain.

 Quebec has also attracted several major investments from global players in the battery industry.
 For instance, Northvolt has confirmed its joining Canada's EV battery manufacturing ecosystem with a 170-hectare, $7-billion, 60 GWh-capacity site, enough to power roughly one million EVs a year, that will provide 3,000 jobs in the McMasterville and Saint-Basile-le-Grand area.
 Ford Motor Co and Korean companies EcoProBM and SK On have announced that they will build a C$1.2 billion ($887 million) plant to produce EV battery materials in Becancour.
 BASF has announced that it plans to build a factory in Quebec to produce cathode active materials with production expected to start by 2025.
 Finally, the governments of Quebec and Canada are working closely with Volta Energy Solutions Canada Inc. (VESC) on the establishment of a new copper foil facility in Granby.
 Copper foils are a core, high-value component in EV batteries, and this new installation will yet again reinforce Canada and Quebec's position as a key destination for the future of EV manufacturing.

 These initiatives will help Quebec achieve its goal of developing its own complete domestic battery ecosystem and supporting clean technologies.
 Quebec is poised to become a leader in the EV industry and contribute to the global transition towards a low-carbon economy.